alae-touba/discussing-spring-security-servlet-authentication/README.md

 If authentication fails, an exception, usually `BadCredentialsException`, is thrown.
 This exception propagates up to the `ExceptionTranslationFilter` which in turns uses the `AuthenticationEntryPoint` to start the authentication process (e.g., redirect to login).
 Common `AuthenticationException` types include:

-- BadCredentialsException: Incorrect password.
+- *BadCredentialsException*: Incorrect password.
-- UsernameNotFoundException: User not found.
+- *UsernameNotFoundException*: User not found.
-- LockedException: User account is locked.
+- *LockedException*: User account is locked.
-- DisabledException: User account is disabled.
+- *DisabledException*: User account is disabled.

 ## **9. SecurityContext is Updated:**